cocoisland/beautiful-jekyll/_posts/2018-12-13-Avoid-Bad-Airlines.md

 ### Hence the need to normalize data in order to compare objectively
 Combine the three measures of crash rates — incidents, fatal accidents and fatalities — into a single measure and call it as airline’s safety score.
 Calculate it as follows:

-For each category, subtract an airline’s crash rate from the average for all airlines since 1985.
+* subtract an airline’s crash rate from the average for all airlines.
 This gives safer airlines positive scores and less safe airlines negative scores.

-Multiply the result by the square root of the number of seat kilometers flown.
+* Multiply the result by the square root of the number of seat kilometers flown.
 This gives more credit to an airline that has achieved a strong safety record over a larger sample of flights.

-Standardize the score in each category to calculate how many standard deviations an airline is above or below the mean.
+* Standardize the score in each category to calculate how many standard deviations an airline is above or below the mean.
 Then average the scores from the three categories together.
-This is the safety score.
+* This is the safety score.

 ![Negative Safety Index](https://github.com/cocoisland/cocoisland.github.io/blob/master/img/negative_safety_index.png)

+Positive Safety Index indicates airlines with good safety performance.
+Negative Safety Index indicates airlines with more accient prone performance.

+The above Safety Index chart showed airlines with most negative score measured over 30 years from 1998 - 2014.

+### Conclusion
+If you still believe in your ability to avoid bad accident prone airline, perhaps you might consider using the Safety Index to guide your decision.